 Spam filtering and other email authentication methods help protect you against phishing scams such as the “on this day I hacked your OS” email.
 The Spam Filters cPanel plugin (formerly called: SpamAssassin) adds headers to emails marked as spam.
-This allows email clients like Thunderbird to filter flagged emails that are pulled from the web server.
+This allows email clients like Thunderbird to filter flagged emails that are pulled from the web server based on meta information.

 Below we cover two settings to improve junk filtering in Thunderbird:

 Learn more about enhancing your web performance with our NGINX-powered WordPress Hosting.

 These settings apply to a specific email account.

 - Open Thunderbird.